ufsccosmos/PSFGAN-GaMorNet/README.md

 #### Realistic simulated AGN creation
 The next step is to create artificial AGN point sources, add them with real galaxies, and normalize all of these images using the chosen stretch function.
 This is similar as in the "Initial training with simulated galaxies" section, except now we have five filters.

-Star images and catalogs have the same format as described in the "Initial training with simulated galaxies" section.
+Star images and catalogs should have the same format as in the "Initial training with simulated galaxies" section.

-Parameters should be set accordingly.

-Notes:
+Notes on a few parameters:

 In `config.py`:
 - `filters_`: this should now be `['g', 'r', 'i', 'z', 'y']`